jimjimvalkema/scrollZkWormholes/docs/notes.md

 ## What is ZKwormholes EIP-7503
 ZKwormholes *([EIP-7503](https://eips.ethereum.org/EIPS/eip-7503))* is a new method for *depositing* **from a public address into a private address** with **plausible deniability**.
-It differs from conventinal methods because it doesn't reveal that an user made a deposit into a privacy protocol.
+It differs from conventional methods because it doesn't reveal that an user made a deposit into a privacy protocol.
 Instead it looks like a "normal" transfer.
 In contrast to protocols like zcash, tornadocash, etc, where it's publicly "announced" when a user with public money sends to a private address.
 It works by sending ETH to an address that isn't generated "correctly" like other EOAs. *ex: `address=poseidonHash(secret)`.*
 And then a zero knowledge proof is used to proof that the user knows **the secret** of **an address**, and is then allowed the **"re-mint" the account balance** of that account.